-Field or Button Description Pressures [button] Use to select a pressure range for report calculations and points for exclusion from calculations.
-Vision Vision Ref. surface area [text box] Enter the surface area from the reference curve.
+Field or Button Description Pressures [button] <image/> pressures to be used in the pressure table.
+To exclude a point from the calculations used to generate the report, select Exclude .
+Exclude All.
+Select to exclude all pressure points in the table.
+Include All.
+Select to include all pressure points in the table.
+Ref. surface area [text box] Enter the surface area from the reference curve.
 This value is used to calculate the sample surface area.
 Select Range for Alpha-S Fit [group box] Enter minimum and maximum relative pressures to determine the fit.
 Selected Reports Alpha-S Plot.
-Use to plot data in graph format. [group box] ■ Autoscale x-axis.
+Use to plot data in graph format. [group box] • Autoscale x-axis.
 The x-axis field shows the relative pressure.
 Autoscale y-axis.
-The y-axis field shows the quantity of gas adsorbed.
-Overlay samples.
+The y-axis field shows the quantity of gas adsorbed. • Overlay samples.
 Use to overlay sample files on the plot.
 Tabular Report.
 Use to have a tabular report of data generated.
+For fields ar tons on pag nd buttons not listed in this table, see Common Fields and But - e 2 - 3 .